jtr0000/eJPT-Notes/2 - Footprinting_Scanning/Footprinting and Scanning.md

 #### TCP SYN Ping - Host Discovery Scan  | `-PS`

 For the `-sn` host discovery scan, you can override what kind of packets you send with the `-P...` option.
-The `-PS` option allows will send SYN packets.
-By default, it will send the SYN packets to port 80 to determine if the target is online unless a different port is  specified.
+The `-PS` option will send SYN packets to the target.
+By default, it will send the SYN packets to port 80 to determine if the target is online, unless a different port is  specified.
 - <u>If the port is open</u>, the target will respond with a SYN-ACK packet.
 - <u>If the port is closed</u>, the target will respond with an RST packet, indicating the system is alive.
 - <u>If no response is received</u>, this could indicate the host is offline or that a firewall is blocking the packets.
 Some firewalls drop outgoing/incoming SYN-ACK or RST packets, affecting the accuracy of this method.

 ```
 nmap -sn -PS target_ip
 ```

 #### TCP ACK Ping - Host Discovery Scan  |  `-PA`

 The `-PA` option will send ACK packets.
 The normal TCP process is ‘`SYN > SYN ACK > ACK`’ if you send just the ACK packet this the target should respond with a RST reset packet.
 Not recommended since ACK packets are typically blocked and RST packets are generally blocked by firewalls so the results of the scan isn’t entirely reliable. _However, this scan can be used to tell if a firewall is present_
 ```